If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 You may be able to use funds, if your scholarship or grant stipulates that the funds can be used towards Extension and International Programs classes.
 Contact the source of your scholarship or grant to be certain.
 Make checks payable to CSUF.
 Please Contact Us for more information.

-Select a certificate program , select a course from the schedule and the dates and times will be shown.
+Select a certificate program, select a course from the schedule and the dates and times will be shown.
 Sometimes there is more than one offering of the course.
-If dates and times are not listed for the course you selected, the course is not being offered in the current term, in which case you are welcome to click on "Notify Me" and fill out the requested contact information to be notified the next time the class is offered.
+If dates and times are not listed for the course you selected, the course is not being offered in the current term.
+Please complete the Stay Connected form to be notified of upcoming course offerings.

 - Students receive a campus wide identification number (CWID) when they first enroll.